Kabeya06/Projects/README.md

 ## What Evs
 1. Algorithim or AI to play Ultimate TIcTac Toe
 2. AI to automate solitaire games
+3. Recreate and automate Hexlate game
+4. Create Bot for Feudal Tactics
+5. Create Bot for Flood It

 ## Must
 1. Myciti TIme Table
-2.
+2. Create Study Buddy Program